JeromeDeBretagne/erlang-otp-releases-for-android/README.md

     $ # dynamically the absolute path of the Erlang runtime, as it is
     $ # configured in a different location for multiple users on Android

     $ # Make a copy of epmd instead of having a symlink
     $ rm bin/epmd
     $ cp erts-X.Y.Z/bin/epmd bin/epmd

-    $ # Finally edit the erl and start_erl scripts to remove the usage
-    $ # of the `sed` command in the PROGNAME variable.

     $ # Remove a few more absolute paths manually as the Erlang/OTP build
     $ # system is not fully reproducible yet.